zmievsa/autograder/README.md

                         Only grade submissions with specified file names (without full path) -g, --guide           Guide you through setting up a grading environment
 ```
-# Implementation details
-* At the point of writing this readme, output checking is a PASS or FAIL process (i.e. no partial credit possible).
-The reason is that allowing for 'partial similarity' of outputs is too error-prone and could yield too many points for students that did not actually complete the task properly.
-If you want to increase the chances of students' output matching, you should use formatters described in advanced usage section.
-* If you don't prototype student functions you want to test in your C/C++ testcases, you will run into undefined behavior because of how c handles linking.

 ## Anti Cheating
 One of the main weaknesses of automatic grading is how prone it is to cheating.
 Autograder tries to solve this problem with methods described in this section.
 Currently, (as far as I've read and tested), it is impossible to cheat autograder.
 However, Java might still have some weird ways of doing this but there are protections against all of the most popular scenarios (decompiling and parsing testcases, using System.exit, trying to read security key from environment variables, using reflection to use private members of the test helper)